radioprotector/edenator/README.md

 | Treble       |    2048 |     n/a |        120 |

 In the event a BPM value was not found in the tags, the system will attempt to determine one based on the **Beat** peaks detected above.
 Automatic detection will tend to produce results in the 90-180 BPM range, and to date appears to be slightly higher than the "normal" BPM of a song.
 This may be due to the fact that the beat range's parameters are somewhat more oriented towards a visually appealing display rather than pure BPM detection.

+### Lull Detection

+Lull detection is performed after the main peak analyses have been performed.
+Lulls are primarily intended to add further visual detail to the times when fewer peaks are represented on-screen.

+The detection process sets a certain number of maximum lulls per minute and a minimum duration (tied to measure length) for each lull.
+The scanning process will keep track of the longest lulls identified and will discard shorter lulls in preference to longer lulls if the limit has already been reached.

+Lulls are first scanned against the beat and treble peaks.
+If, after scanning, the limit has not been hit, lulls are then scanned against the sub-bass peaks and the already-detected lulls.

+As a last resort, the longest lulls will be continually subdivided until the limit has been hit or the longest lull in the collection is less than twice that of the shortest lull in the collection.

 ### Track Hashing and Randomness